hybridgroup/artoo-crazyflie/README.md

 # Artoo Adaptor For Crazyflie

-This repository contains the Artoo (http://artoo.io/) adaptor for the Crazyflie quadcopter (http://www.bitcraze.se/).
+This repository contains the Artoo (http://artoo.io/) adaptor for the Crazyflie micro-quadcopter (http://www.bitcraze.se/).

 Artoo is a open source micro-framework for robotics using Ruby.